JeffersonLab/clas12alignment/fmt/README.md

 # FMT Analysis
 Code used for the FMT detector alignment using residual analysis.
 A residual is the distance between an FMT cluster of hits and a DC track.
+In case the README and/or the usage of the program is not clear enough, a short presentation with details on how to run is included in this directory, named `usage_help.pdf`.

 ## Setup
 Some setting up is required to run the program.
 The `run.sh` file requires some tuning, which includes